FBI seizes Hive ransomware group infrastructure after lurking in servers for months

 Lloyds Bank warns of 80% surge in advance fee scams

-The UK bank has warned consumers about the rise of scams in which victims are asked to pay an upfront fee for a product or service that doesn’t materialize.
-So-called “advance fee” fraud surged by 82% year-on-year in 2022, with fake ads for loans, jobs and rental properties among the most common tactics.
+The UK bank has warned consumers about the rise of scams in which victims are asked to pay an upfront fee, called an “advance fee” for a product or service that doesn’t materialize.
+This type of fraud has grown by 82% year-on-year in 2022, with fake ads for loans, jobs and rental properties among the most common tactics.
 Loan fee scams target people on low incomes or with a poor credit history, and approve a loan no matter what.
 Scammers then request an upfront fee in order to receive the funds, which never arrive.
 Lloyds states that people aged 25–34 are most likely to fall victim, followed by 35–44 year olds.

 The need for EV cybersecurity roadmaps